Ohio Durable Power of Attorney Laws

 |Immunity for Attending Physician||No civil, criminal, or professional liability for good faith reliance which is in accordance with reasonable medical standards on agent's health care decisions|

-Note: State laws are constantly changing -- contact an Ohio estate planning lawyer or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are constantly changing, usually through the enactment of new legislation or the decisions of higher courts -- contact an Ohio estate planning lawyer or conduct your own legal research to verify the state law(s) you are researching.

 Research the Law